OCA/account-invoicing/account_payment_term_extension/README.rst

 * support rounding, months and weeks on payment term lines
 * allow to set more than one day of payment in payment terms
-* allow to apply a chronological order on lines
- * for example, with a payment term which contains 2 lines
-  * on standard, the due date of all lines is calculated from the invoice date
-  * with this feature, the due date of the second line is calculated from the due date of the first line
+* allow to apply a chronological order on lines.
+For example, with a payment term which contains 2 lines.
+On standard, the due date of all lines is calculated from the invoice date.
+With this feature, the due date of the second line is calculated from the due date of the first line.

 Configuration
 =============